cmackdev/compliance_evaluator/README.md

 ## Contributing

-Contributions to the Document Compliance Evaluator are welcome!
+Contributions to the Utah Government Document Compliance Evaluator are welcome!

 1. Fork the repository
 2. Create a feature branch